CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_monsterclip/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
 <div class="column entityentry" markdown="1">This is an invisible entity which will block all monsters who have the "MonsterClip"-spawnflag enabled.
-Starts enabled.</div>
+Starts enabled, but can be toggled on and off by trigger.
+To make func_monsterclip disabled at start use [trigger_auto](../trigger_auto).</div>
 </div>
 </div>
 ###Keyvalues